ketamethane/tp/docs/UserGuide.md

 ### Marking a tutorial as undone: `unmarktut`

-This feature allows you to unmark the tutorial as complete.
+This feature allows you to mark the tutorial as undone.
 If a tutorial was mistakenly marked as done, you can undo it using this feature.

 Format: `unmarktut INDEX`